Updated: Dec 8, 2020

-What is reynaud's disease?
+What is raynaud's disease?

-Reynaud's disease (or phenomenon) is a fairly common condition where small blood vessels, in areas such as the fingers, toes and nipples, are over-sensitive to cold and stress.
+Raynaud's disease (or phenomenon) is a fairly common condition where small blood vessels, in areas such as the fingers, toes and nipples, are over-sensitive to cold and stress.
 They constriction, reducing blood flow to the area which causes a sensation of tingling and numbness, followed by a severe throbbing and burning pain as the blood flow returns.
 It is often accompanied and identified by a change of colour where the area will blanch white first then turn blue/purple to red as blood flow returns.

 How does it affect breastfeeding?

-Although reynaud's disease is a well known phenomenon, its association with difficulties in breastfeeding seems very under-acknowledged by the medical profession.
+Although raynaud's disease is a well known phenomenon, its association with difficulties in breastfeeding seems very under-acknowledged by the medical profession.
 We often see it misdiagnosed for thrush in breastfeeding mothers and some of the symptoms are very similar: both can present with a ‘razor blade’ like let down and severe pain between feeds.

 So what can help?

-If you have already been diagnosed with with reynauld's or you feel this could be an issue then do your research (links in attached blog) and speak to your GP about whether a medical treatment is appropriate.
+If you have already been diagnosed with with raynauld's or you feel this could be an issue then do your research (links in attached blog) and speak to your GP about whether a medical treatment is appropriate.
 Get them also to explore whether any other medications (such as estrogen based contraceptives) or factors in your medical history (eg breast surgery or hypothyroidism) could pre-dispose you to issues.

 Keeping the nipples warm can really help: covering them immediately after feeds and avoiding wet nipples drying in the air; using a gentle warming pad.